 Sensor size is measured confusingly.
 To simplify, the earliest cameras were vacuum tube cameras.
 Instead of digital sensors, they had actual physical tubes.
 At the time, the size of the tube was referred to as the diameter of that physical tube, approximately, meaning that a 1in diameter = 13*8mm.

 Even now, companies refer to sensor size as the hypothetical size of the diameter of the tube, and they don’t refer to the original sensor.
 A 1″ tube can fit 0.63in diagonally, so all sensor sizes by companies are not actual sensor measurements.
-Regardless, including a 1″ sensor into a smartphone is still incredible innovation.
+Regardless, including a 1″ sensor into a smartphone is still an incredible innovation.

 Sensor size is a much better measure of a camera system’s strength when compared to the Megapixel count.
 A tiny 108MP sensor will perform much worse than a relatively large 12MP sensor.
 It enables exceptional natural roll-off/ depth of field with really low luminance noise.
 It also gives you incredible shutter speeds in low light and minimal shutter lag.